avishkaperera/robot-controller/robot-controller-client/README.md

 - Move some properties to configuration files
 - Write unit tests
 - Implement certain validations for script input and grid movement
+- Improve UI with better styling and user experience